kubernetes-sigs/kustomize/docs/glossary.md

 An _overlay_ is a [target] that modifies (and thus depends on) another target.

 The [kustomization] in an overlay refers to (via file path, URI or other method) _some other kustomization_, known as its [base].

 An overlay is unusable without its base.

 An overlay supports the typical notion of a _development_, _QA_, _staging_ and _production_
-environment instances.
+environment variants.

 The configuration of these environments is specified in individual overlays (one per environment) that all